 If your guinea pig has hair loss and is itching or scratching a lot, it may have lice or mites.
 The thought of having these things in your house, much less on the guinea pig, may make you itch all over.
 Lice or mites can be easy to avoid and treat.
 Lice, sarcoptic mange mites (scabies), and Demodex mange mites (Demodex) can all cause itching and hair loss.
 Lice and their eggs are usually seen in the bald patches behind your guinea pig's ears and the mites can be seen microscopically all over the body.
 Speak with your veterinarian if you suspect any of these parasites.
 They will recommend the best course of action.

 Guinea pigs can give these parasites to each other and can also get them from food and bedding.
 Be aware before introducing any new guinea pigs if they seem to have any skin conditions.
 Before introducing food or bedding into the cage, make a habit of freezing it for a day.
 The extreme cold temperatures will kill off any potential parasites that may have been lurking in the packages.

 Uterine and Ovarian Diseases

-By keeping a close watch on your guinea pig by making sure is he eating and defecating, washing your hands before and after handling him, freezing his bedding and food before use, and keeping him away from drafts you can prevent the bulk of the most commonly seen guinea pig diseases.
-There are of course numerous other diseases that affect guinea pigs, therefore, an annual physical examination with your exotics vet is always recommended.
+Guinea pig ailments can be hard to diagnose.
+The best way to keep your guinea pig healthy is to keep a close watch on your pet.
+Make sure it is eating and defecating, wash your hands before and after handling, freeze your pet's bedding and food before use, and keep it away from drafts.
+These actions will help you prevent the bulk of the most commonly seen guinea pig diseases.
+There are of course numerous other diseases that affect guinea pigs.
+To rule out anything else or to look for internal issues, an annual physical examination with your exotics vet is always recommended.